Rob is a pool-service industry professional with over 20 years of experience.

 Pool Valve Positions for Suction Cleaners

-The valves on a pool that are pre-built for an automatic suction side cleaner are usually set up the same way.
-There may be some variations such as the type of valve used (Ball valve, or 3-way valve) and the actual plumbed position of the valve.
+The valves that are pre-installed on a pool for an automatic suction side cleaner are usually set up the same way.
+There may be some variations, such as the type of valve used (Ball valve or 3-way valve) and the actual plumbed position of the valve.
 Either way, the flow of the water through certain valves is what is important.

 For the cleaner to operate at maximum efficiency, only the skimmer and cleaner valves should be open.

 Should the Pool Main Drain be Open?

 No, not if you are using a suction type of cleaner.
 The purpose of a pool main drain is to pull water from the bottom of the pool through the pump and filtration system.
 With a suction cleaner operating, it is already doing exactly what the main drain does, which is to pull water from the bottom of the pool.
-The water is simply just going through a different line but still pulling from the bottom.
+The water is simply just going through a different line but still pulling water from the bottom.

 All valves open will not hurt the equipment, but the cleaner will not operate correctly.
 When more suction is applied to the cleaner, it will operate better.
 Also, with the main drain open, this can cause the cleaner to become stuck on the drain.

 Many pools have suction type cleaners without having a dedicated line for it.
 This will connect into the skimmer.
 The valves would be set as skimmer open, main drain closed.
 Most cleaners come with a skimmer adapter that allow adjustable flow to be able to skim as well as having the cleaner connected.